creamxiao/snake_robot/README.md

 ```
     sudo apt-get install synaptic
 ```
-2. After the package `synaptic` has been successfully installed, open `Synaptic Package Manager` in your system applications, search for: `opencv`
+2. After the package `synaptic` has been successfully installed, open `Synaptic Package Manager` in your system applications, click `search` button on the top and type in `opencv`.
+Click `search`.
-3. Right click to mark the following items in search results for installation:
+3. Check all following items from the search results and choose `mark for installation`.

 > libcv-dev
-> libcv2.4
+libcv2.4
-> libcvaux-dev
+libcvaux-dev
 libcvaux2.4
 libhighgui-dev
 libopencv-calib3d-dev